 Our last stop on the third floor was the Royal Oak room, with its looks fit for a King!
 Matilyn provides some regal decor and Harry Potter inspiration here!

 Moving along to the first floor in the Brûlé Room, Higgins Event Rentals gives us four distinct tablescape looks.
-With the help of Michelle Marie Kelly and Oleander Floral Design, these tablescapes really came to life.
+With the help of Leavenworth Floral and Oleander Floral Design, these tablescapes really came to life.
 The first is a modern black and white look.
 The layering of black and white in the place settings along with the unique glassware really shows off a modern vibe.
 I just love the clocks at each place setting – what a cute idea!

 The next table setting uses a heavy satin champagne linen with matching napkins, and gold accents.
 I loved the clear ghost chair that added a modern twist to an otherwise very elegant table.